Patrick McGuire (footballer): Career

-Managerial career
+Coaching career

 Following the resignation of manager Chris Reape, McGuire and fellow senior player Mike Garrod took charge of Thackley as joint-managers in January 2018.
 Due to Garrod's decision to leave in May 2018 after guiding the club to safety in the NCEL, McGuire became the sole manager at the club.
 During his tenure at Thackley, McGuire reached consecutive NCEL League Cup quarter-finals, as well as a County Cup semi-final, whilst establishing the team as a top-half team in the league.
 However, following poor performances despite a much-publicised increased playing budget, McGuire parted company with Thackley in December 2022.

 In February 2023, McGuire was confirmed as the new manager of Frickley Athletic, a team which McGuire had previously featured for.
 He was joined by assistant manager Blake Campbell.
+In April 2023, both McGuire and Campbell succeeded in avoiding relegation with the club.

-In addition to being the first team manager of Frickley Athletic, McGuire is also the head coach of the Yorkshire football team (a role which he has held since June 2022), and since August 2022 is the scholarship head coach at Bradford (Park Avenue).
+In addition to being the first team manager of Frickley Athletic, McGuire also coached the Yorkshire football team (a role which he has held since June 2022), and was the scholarship head coach at Bradford (Park Avenue).

+In March 2024, McGuire was released as manager by Frickley Athletic due to a poor run of results.
+Subsequently, McGuire was appointed joint-manager of Maltby Main alongside Joe Austin in May 2024, before leaving the club in July owing to increased work commitments.

+In March 2025, he returned to former club Bradford City, as a professional development phase link coach.